 “Data science is a pipeline between academic disciplines.”
 (Cao 2017)

 “Statisticians know who they are.
 They will turn around to engage, not keep walking, if called data scientists.
 All others believe that the big data-related changes necessitate a redefining of statistics and statisticians, yet they have not even proposed a working definition that differentiates data science and data scientist from statistics and statisticians, respectively.”
 (Ratner 2017: 5)

+It is not clear what Ratner means by a “working definition.”
+In any case, the resentment is palpable.

 Observations